How are the heights measured?

 Growing attractive trees is a great way to fill your garden with wonders, especially if you have room for a collection.
 In a smaller garden you need to be selective, as space is limited, so stand-out trees are a must.
 Each tree must earn its place, and be both beautiful and interesting, with changes through the seasons.
 For something truly special, for even a small garden, stop and take in the beauty of the Goldrush Dawn Redwood.
 Not a tree to wait around to put on a show, this is a very fast-growing tree, adding as much as 2 feet of growth in a year, so that within a short ten years you will have a graceful 20-foot specimen to show off.
 However, it can easily be pruned to keep it small indefinitely, fitting into a smaller garden too.
-This tree has many charms, but the big deal is the gorgeous, golden foliage.
+This shade tree has many charms, but the big deal is the gorgeous, golden foliage.
 It is that rare and unusual thing, a deciduous conifer (think pines, spruce and cypress).
 In spring the bare branches sprout out with sprays of needles that are as gold as butter, making an impressive statement.
 In summer they hold their color well, with some perhaps turning a little chartreuse.
 Then in fall they turn beautiful pale gold again, before twirling gracefully to the ground, revealing a tree with rugged red-brown bark that is full of winter appeal.

 Growing the Goldrush Dawn Redwood